BeaconCMS/beacon/guides/recipes/create-a-blog.md

 ## Objective

-Create blog posts with custom fields (type and tags), render each one using the tailwind typography plugin, and list the most recent posts in an index page.
+Create blog posts with custom fields (type and tags), render each one using the tailwind typography plugin, and list the most recent posts on an index page.

 ## Prerequisites

-This guide will skip initial setup steps that are already covered in the [your first site guide](../introduction/your-first-site.md), so if that's the first site in your application, or you're not familiar with Beacon, please follow that guide first to make sure the environment is set up correctly:

-- Beacon and Beacon LiveAdmin are installed
+This guide will skip initial setup steps that are already covered in the [your first site guide](../introduction/your-first-site.md), so if that's the first site in your application, or you're not familiar with Beacon, please follow that guide first to make sure both Beacon and BeaconLiveAdmin are correctly installed and configured.
-- Router is already setup

 ## Create the blog site

-Now that we have fullfilled the requirements, let's create the blog site mounted at `/blog`.
+Now that we have fulfilled the requirements, let's create the blog site mounted at `/blog`.
 Go ahead and execute:

 ```sh
 mix beacon.gen.site --site blog --path /blog
 ```

-Review the changes applied to your project `router.ex` file to make sure order of routes is correct, for example if you already have a site mounted at the root `/` it should be place after the `/blog` route.
+Review the changes applied to your project `router.ex` file to make sure the order of routes is correct, for example, if you already have a site mounted at the root `/` it should be placed after the `/blog` route.

 See [Beacon.Router](https://hexdocs.pm/beacon/Beacon.Router.html) for more info.